UBCMint/FixedChallenge/README.md

 ### Background

 For the NeurotechX competition Fixed Challenge, MINT is building an EEG collection system from scratch, that will accurately and effectively collect scalp potentials and minimise noise.
+The system will use an Arudino microcontroller to send the data aqcuired to the computer.
+We will then use a python script to live-plot the fourier transform of the data recieved.

 ### Usage